GasFurr/ARCHI/README.md

 -----

 > **⚠️ Live Fast Crash Harder**
 > ArchiOS is an operating system for those who embrace exploration and are comfortable with a rapidly evolving, potentially unstable environment.
-It's for those who like to explore and aren't afraid of a bit of instability – the kind of adventurous user who sees `rm -rf /` as a fun starting point.
+It's for those who aren't afraid of a bit of instability - the kind of user who sees `rm -rf /` as a fun starting point.

 ---